Have you thought about setting relationship goals? This can be a good idea, and this is what we are going to explore here.

-Most people want to have relationships.
+Most people want to have love relationships.
 They want to love and to be loved.

-When you are in a relationship, do you take it for granted and do nothing about it?
+- When you are in a relationship, do you take it for granted and do nothing to improve it?

-There are certain simple steps to maintain different kinds of relationship, with your loved ones, family, coworkers, neighbors and other people.
+There are certain simple steps you need to follow, in order to maintain every kind of relationship, with your loved ones, family, coworkers, neighbors and other people.

 Certain kinds of relationships require a different approach, since a relationship between lovers is different from a relationship between coworkers or neighbors.